 I always say that following a restrictive diet would be so easy if you have a private chef that puts delicious healthy meals in front of your nose.
-Unfortunately for most of us that is far from reality.
+Unfortunately for most of us, that is far from reality.
 I firmly believe that the best thing you can do for your family and your own health is to cook meals at home from scratch.
 Especially if you or a member of your family has food restrictions.
 Once you get the hang of it, eating healthy at home is quite easy.
 No temptations, you can make the most delicious meals with ingredients you tolerate and you have total control of the ingredients that go into your food.
-If you are currently not already cooking at home, make sure to download my free e-book.

 If you know you will be at a restaurant or gathering and are not sure if there will be anything you can eat there, make sure you eat before and just go for the social aspect of it.
 If you don’t know for sure if they will have food for you, just do yourself a favor and assume that they don’t.
-I have been at whole weekend trips for work where I was told they have gluten free options for me, to arrive to wraps and sandwiches for everyone and my gluten free option was carrots and celery!
-Woop woop.
+I have been on weekend trips for work where I was told they have gluten-free options for me, to arrive at the lunch table with wraps and sandwiches for everyone and my gluten-free option was carrots and celery!
+Woop Woop.

 Also always assume that any dish could come with a little surprise cheese or sauce that has hidden ingredients that are not mentioned on the menu.
-One of the many example was when I ordered a side of maduros (fried sweet plantains) and they came back with a beautiful layer of sour cream on top.
+One of the many examples was when I ordered a side of maduros (fried sweet plantains) and they came back with a beautiful layer of sour cream on top.
 So after all these incidents my orders now sound something like this: “I would like to have the salmon with steamed vegetables.
-Is it dairy free?
+Is it dairy-free?
 Is there any butter?
 Creme?
 Cheese?
 Is there any gluten in the sauce or any breading?”
-Yes it sounds annoying but better safe than sorry.
+Yes, it sounds annoying but better safe than sorry.
 And if your order comes to the table wrong do yourself a favor and say something!
-I have eaten things that I had a feeling were not dairy or gluten free because I was too embarrassed to send it back, only to suffer the consequences later.
-It’s not worth it, make sure you stand up for yourself and your health.:)
+I have eaten things that I had a feeling were not dairy or gluten-free because I was too embarrassed to send it back, only to suffer the consequences later.
+It’s not worth it, make sure you stand up for yourself and your health.

 I know after everything I just mentioned that sounds a bit funny.
 But it’s not as hard as it sounds once you get used to it.
 Now unless you are very allergic/sensitive or have a lot of health problems give yourself a break and don’t stress if you don’t get it right all the time.
 Guilt and stress are so bad for you.
-If you decide that you are going to “cheat” a little then make sure you actually enjoy every single bite, otherwise it totally defeats the purpose.
-A lot of people do well with a 80/20 rule (eat healthy 80 percent of the time and indulge 20 percent of the time).
+If you decide that you are going to eat something you normally wouldn’t, make sure you actually enjoy every single bite, otherwise, it totally defeats the purpose.
+A lot of people do well with an 80/20 rule (eat optimal 80 percent of the time and indulge 20 percent of the time).